kazurayam/KatalonStudio_transforming_execution0.log_by_XSLT/README.md

 ## Conclusion

-I demonstrated a Test Case script in Katalon Studio, that transforms a larget `execution0.log` file into a far smaller XML file.
+I demonstrated a Test Case script in Katalon Studio, that transforms a large `execution0.log` file into a far smaller XML file.
 The Test Case script employed XSLT.
 The XSLT processing in Java is powerful; but I am afraid that very few people understand it.
-I hope this demonstration would motivate you to look into this state-of-the art.
+I hope this demonstration would motivate you to look into XSLT, a state-of-the art.